derekgreene/curatr/README.md

 - **Concordance**: identify every occurrence of a particular word or phrase within the collection, presented alongside its immediate linguistic context.
 - **Word Lexicons**: create and manage curated lists of keywords related to a given research topic.
 Lexicons can be expanded automatically using a word embedding model to suggest semantically similar terms, and used to drive searches and sub-corpus exports.
 - **Sub-Corpora**: define and export smaller, topic-specific sub-corpora of the collection, filtered thematically, chronologically, and by classification, for close reading and offline analysis.
+- **Related Volumes**: for any given volume, browse other volumes in the collection with similar content, based on pre-computed pairwise similarities.
+- **Bookmarks**: save volumes and individual text segments of interest to a personal reading list.

+Curatr also provides a read-only JSON API (under */api*) for the author catalogue, n-gram counts, individual volumes and segments, and semantic networks in GEXF format.

+## Documentation

+- [doc/install.md](doc/install.md): installation instructions and details of the setup scripts used to build the database, search index, and other derived data.
+- [doc/data.md](doc/data.md): the data formats used by the platform, covering the raw British Library source files, the cleaned metadata, the full-text corpus, the MySQL schema, the Solr indexes, and all export formats.
+- [doc/embeddings.md](doc/embeddings.md): how the word embedding models are trained, stored, and used at runtime.

 ## Acknowledgements